embumila/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display contennt of the file /etc/passwd
+Display content of the /etc/passwd and /etc/hosts